pvcraven/advancedgamedesign/source/class_resources/2dunity/index.rst

 #.
 Open in Unity, confirm the assets are there.
 #.
 Do a git add, commit, push and pull to sync with the whole class.

+.. warning:: Be careful of .meta files

+   Unity adds a ``.meta`` file that tags a GUID for each file.
+If you create or move a file into a Unity project, let unity create a ``.meta`` for it before check in!
+This includes the exported ``.png``.
+Failure to do this will cause a lot of merge headaches.

 Move and collide with sprites
 -----------------------------